Panky-codes/CHIP8/README.md

 However, just because the OPCODES are implemented correctly, does not mean the emulation is perfect.
 I tried playing some games such as PONG, and I feel there is still some work to do even though I am able to play the game.

 ## TODO
+- [x] Use Mocks for SFML to unit test keyboard inputs
 - [ ] With SFML, enable sound for sound timer
 - [ ] Create a debugger using IMGUI
-- [ ]  Use Mocks for SFML to unit test keyboard inputs
 - [ ] Make travis CI work with the unit tests